benjamingiblin/ClippingPipeline/README.md

  * The unclipped shear catalogue is also fed to TreeCorr to calculate the conventional, "unclipped" shear correlation functions.

+## Installation

+For this pipeline to work, you need to have already installed an anaconda python distribution from, e.g., https://docs.anaconda.com/anaconda/install/

+You also need to have the treecorr package (https://github.com/rmjarvis/TreeCorr).
+Once anaconda is installed, TreeCorr should be easy to install too, with: pip install treecorr

+Then, follow these steps to install the clipping pipeline.
+For the purposes of illustration, these instructions describe how to install in your home directory on cuillin, although the pipeline could happily be installed elsewhere on this machine.

+    1. Navigate to your home directory (/home/<username>/), then git clone the pipeline: git clone https://github.com/benjamingiblin/ClippingPipeline.git Clipping_Pipeline

+    2. Move the Install_Pipeline subdirectory upwards into the home directory: mv Clipping_Pipeline/Install_Pipeline .

+    3. Open Clipping_Pipeline/Install_Pipeline/Install_Pipeline.sh.
+Comment-out the fail-safe line "exit 0" which prevents the installation script being ran accidentally.
+Ensure that the Pipeline_DIR variable correctly points to the subdirectory into which you cloned the pipeline.
+Assuming you named the subdirectory "Clipping_Pipeline" as suggested by step 1., then this line shouldn't need any modification.

+    4. Change into the clipping pipeline subdirectory (cd Clipping_Pipeline/ ).
+Run the installation script (Install_Pipeline/Install_Pipeline.sh).
+It is recommended you remove the commenting on the "exit 0" line in the installation script after this is done, to prevent it being ran accidentally.

+The pipeline should now be correctly configured for the user.

 ## General line used to execute the pipeline:

-For simulations
+For simulations:

-./Master_CorrFun_ByParts.sh Sims_Run param_files/<input parameter file> <los_start> <los_end>
+./Master_CorrFun_ByParts.sh Sims_Run param_files/<input_parameter_file> <los_start> <los_end>

 where one simply needs to designate the input parameter file, and the line of sight numbers (IDs of the simulation catalogues) to start and end the clipping on.

-Note that on the supercomputer cuillin,	you will be having cuillin run the pipeline on its various workhorse computers (hereafter, referred to simply as "workers").
-This means you will be changing that line above in the Launch.sh script (explained in the next section), and running it repeatedly.

-## Installation

-For this pipeline to work, you need to have already installed an anaconda python distribution from, e.g., https://docs.anaconda.com/anaconda/install/

-Then, follow these steps to install:
+Note that the pipeline is designed to run on the workhorse processors (hereafter referred to as "workers") of the cuillin supercomputer at the ROE.
+This means that the pipeline will not run successfully if executed on the cuillin head node.
+Running the pipeline needs to be designated to the workers using the launch script via:

+sbatch Launch.sh

+In order to run different pipeline settings, one simply needs to change the <input_parameter_file>, <los_start> and <los_end> variables in the Launch.sh script.

+If you want to quickly check the pipeline runs successfully without launching a job, waiting for it to be allocated to a worker and finishing running, you can execute directly on the cuillin worker manually.
+To do this, ssh into a worker (with, e.g., ssh worker019), navigate into the Clipping_Pipeline directory and run the line to execute the pipeline there.
+NOTE: you should only do this for 1-3 lines of sight in total, which will only take a few minutes to run.
+Taking up processing power and memory  on a worker for long durations without using the launch script is in general bad practice.